This guidance complements the UWE guidance on Polling.

-As you may be aware, UWE has adopted Mentimeter as the new polling tool for the university (TurningPoint will be phased out by the end of the academic year).
-I will be writing more soon about how it can benefit students and the uses of polling to support learning, but for now here’s a quick post to get you started using the software.
+As you may be aware, UWE has adopted Mentimeter as the new polling tool for the University (TurningPoint has now been phased out).
+There will be more posts soon about how it can benefit students and the uses of polling to support learning, but for now here’s a quick post to get you started using the software.

 The good news is, it’s very easy to pick up.

 As we have subscribed to Mentimeter, it works with Single Sign-On and all staff have an account.
 Go to http://mentimeter.com/join/uwe and use your email address and password (or it may even log you in automatically).
 Alternatively go to https://www.mentimeter.com/ and click ‘Log in’ at the top right, then click on ‘Log in with SSO’ and put UWE as the company name.
 If you’re already logged in, it will have ‘Your Presentations’ at the top right instead.

 Creating a poll

 You will start from your home page, or ‘dashboard’.
 This will list all your polls (called ‘presentations’).
 Click on New Presentation at the top of the list and give it a name to get started (don’t worry, you can change it later).

 Choose a slide type from the right-hand panel.
 Each one will have different options – explore some of them to get an idea how they work.
 Note the three tabs at the top of the right-hand panel, Type, Content and Customize.
 Under Type you can choose a slide type or see which one you have currently selected.
 Once you click on a slide type it will take you to the Content tab.
 If you want to go back and pick a new slide type, just go back to the Type tab.
 Content is where you will enter your poll questions.
 Customize lets you add images and change colours.